SSH

 If you are planning to establish connections over another intermediate host, you can use XPipe's gateway feature:

-By default, when a gateway is used, XPipe will tunnel the host address and port over the gateway host to localhost.
-This requires the gateway SSH server to have port forwarding enabled with AllowTcpForwarding=yes
+This is the default setting.
+XPipe will tunnel the host address and port over the gateway host to localhost.
+This requires the gateway SSH server to have port forwarding enabled with AllowTcpForwarding=yes.

 Limited / embedded systems